MewX/mewx.github.io/README.md

 ## Plans for current version

+- use svg icons
 - text searchable
 - github activities
 - social icons updated
 - copyleft and proudly using xxx :P
+- project pages with project short highlights
+- update-to-date CV
+- contributes to open source repo (with issue id)
+- check all friend website links
+- emoticon support!!!
+That would be funny!

 ## History
 All history versions are listed below.